libcell/CQNUBioinformatics/_book/index.md

 <center>![](images/illos/index-welcome.jpg){width=70%}</center>

 Hello, everyone!
 Welcome to my bioinformatics class.
 In this semester, I will lead you (👦 👧) to explore the world of bioinformatics together.
 If you have any questions about this course, please don not hesitate to contact me.
-My email 📧 address is <libcell@cqnu.edu.cn>.
+My email 📧 address is <gzliang@cqu.edu.cn>.

 This course website was inspired by the [Handbook for Teaching and Learning with Jupyter](https://jupyter4edu.github.io/jupyter-edu-book/)- a book written by and for educators who teach data science.
 It is a thoughtful and inspiring resource for all educators, with a focus on the Python ecosystem.
 We aimed to create a similar resource for educators working with the R and RStudio ecosystem.